 Understanding the Nationwide Insurance Claims Process

 Getting involved in a car accident is stressful enough.
 The last thing anyone needs after experiencing such trauma is a stressful car insurance claims process.
-Thankfully, the Nationwide claims process is fairly straightforward and easy to understand.
+Thankfully, both the Nationwide claims process and the Nationwide arbitration process are fairly straightforward and easy to understand.
 The procedure generally follows this format:

 Begin Your Claim

 Start your claim by calling Nationwide or accessing their online claims center website.
 It’s important to do this only after reaching out to police to report the accident and seeking treatment for anyone injured in the wreck.
 Once ensuring everyone is safe, though, reaching out to your insurance company is always a good idea.

 A claims representative will begin your claim by asking you questions about your incident.
 They will explain your coverage and deductible and help arrange for a rental car if needed.
 They will also schedule an inspection of your damaged vehicle and go over the possible outcomes.

 Be sure to have the following information on hand when you’re ready to start your claim with Nationwide:

 - The name, insurance information and driver’s license number of the other driver